 The Florida Supreme Court has stated that Florida family courts should be able to resolve family disputes in the most effective and efficient way possible.
-Family court jurisdiction in Florida involves child support, dissolution of marriage, annulment, juvenile delinquency, and many case types.
+Family court jurisdiction in Florida involves child support, dissolution of marriage, annulment, and many case types.
 Be sure to review the Florida Supreme Court decisions that have been instrumental in shaping family courts in the state.

 Testable Subjects on Part B

 Part B is the MBE section of the Florida Bar Exam.
 MBE subjects and topics include Civil Procedure, Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Real Property, and Torts.
-For a deeper dive into MBE Subjects

-Florida Bar Exam Scoring/Grading
+Florida Bar Exam Scoring, Results and Pass Rates

 The Florida Bar exam requires an average scaled score of 136 to pass.
 The final average scaled score is the sum of 50% of the MBE and 50% of the Florida essay/multiple choice exam.
 Therefore, a high score on one section of the exam can compensate for an unsavory score on the other.